 Step 2: Have students complete the first section of the activity guide by filling in the steps of the previous day's activity they think fall within each step of the problem solving process.

 Discuss: Once students have completed the first section of the activity guide ask them to share with neighbors and then with the class as a whole.

 Step 3: Ask students to select one type of problem that they think they're really good at solving.
 Use the list of problems already on the board to help students think of their type of problem.
 Again give them a couple of minutes to quietly record the steps of their process before sharing with a neighbor.

-Goal: All three of these discussions aim to reinforce the meaning of the 4 steps in the problem solving process.
-In this discussion you might lean more heavily on other students to ensure that the strategies and steps being offered by students seem to fit the definitions of the 4 steps provided on the activity guide.
+Goal: All three of these discussions aim to reinforce the meaning of the four steps in the problem solving process.
+In this discussion you might lean more heavily on other students to ensure that the strategies and steps being offered by students seem to fit the definitions of the four steps provided on the activity guide.